abishekraja17/assignment/readme.md

 The test plan includes various types of tests for end-to-end testing and its located here: **<<Assignment_Test Plan Document>>**

 **Automated Test Cases:**
 The automated test cases are written using Java, Selenium, and Cucumber BDD framework.
-The TestRunner class is used to execute the test cases.
+Use "**mvn test -P assignment-test**" to execute the test

 **Contributor:**
 Abishek Raja N